Musical acoustics: Harmony

-The two notes share harmonics at 600 and 1200 Hz, and more coincide further up the series.
+The two notes share harmonics at 600, 1200, 1800 Hz, and more that coincide with each other, further along in the each series.

-The combination of composite waves with short fundamental frequencies and shared or closely related partials is what causes the sensation of harmony.
-When two frequencies are near to a simple fraction, but not exact, the composite wave cycles slowly enough to hear the cancellation of the waves as a steady pulsing instead of a tone.
+Although the mechanism of human hearing that accomplishes it is still incompletely understood, practical musical observations for nearly 2000 years The combination of composite waves with short fundamental frequencies and shared or closely related partials is what causes the sensation of harmony: When two frequencies are near to a simple fraction, but not exact, the composite wave cycles slowly enough to hear the cancellation of the waves as a steady pulsing instead of a tone.
 This is called beating, and is considered unpleasant, or dissonant.

 The frequency of beating is calculated as the difference between the frequencies of the two notes.
-For the example above, |200 Hz - 300 Hz| = 100 Hz.
-As another example, a combination of 3425 Hz and 3426 Hz would beat once per second (|3425 Hz - 3426 Hz| = 1 Hz).
-This follows from modulation theory.
+When two notes are close in pitch they beat slowly enough that a human can measure the frequency difference by ear, with a stopwatch; beat timing is how tuning pianos, harps, and harpsichords to complicated temperaments was managed before affordable tuning meters.